What is Forest School?

 To ensure a safe and positive experience, the following factors are considered when determining a child’s readiness to participate in forest school:

-Must be 4 years old by December 31 of the current school year
+Must be 4 years old by December 31 of the current school year session

 Demonstrates stamina for a full morning outdoors